WallyS02/AWS-DevOps-Essentials/README.md

 * **Avoid under-scaling and over-scaling** by correct scaling policies
 * **Automate** Auto Scaling with IaC!
 ### Elastic Beanstalk
+Elastic Beanstalk is a service that automates deployment, scaling, monitoring and managing applications.
+Its purpose is to simplify operations for developers without need to manage infrastructure, automating its managing.
+It supports multiple platforms \(Java, .NET, Python, Node.js, PHP, Go, Ruby\) and integrates other services \(e.g. like EC2, RDS, S3, CloudWatch, Auto Scaling\).

+Elastic Beanstalk consists of:
+* **Applications** - logical set of environments, versions and configurations
+* **Environments** - specific application instances working on defined infrastructure configuration, they divide to 2 tiers explained below
+  * **Web Server Tier** - supports services based on handling HTTP/HTTPS requests
+  * **Worker Tier** - processing tasks in the background, \(e.g. SQS queues\)
+* **Application Versions** - specific application version that can be deployed to an environment
+* **Environment Configurations** - environment settings configuration \(e.g. instance type, auto scaling and environment variables\)

+Elastic Beanstalk offers different deployment strategies:
+* **All at Once** - instant replacement of all instances, causes downtime so not so good
+* **Rolling** - gradual update of instances in groups, minimizes downtime
+* **Blue/Green** - deploying a new version in a parallel environment + redirecting traffic
+* **Immutable** - secure deployment by creating new instances and replacing old ones

+Best practises:
+* **Use HTTPS** with SSL/TLS certificates \(e.g. with ACM\)
+* **Use Auto Scaling and ELB** to assure high availability
+* **Customize infrastructure with .ebextensions**
+* **Use Platform Hooks** to run scripts at different life cycle states \(e.g. predeploy or postdeploy\)
+* **Automate** Elastic Beanstalk with IaC!
 ### Lambda
 ### Elastic Container Service \(ECS\)
 ### Elastic Kubernetes Service \(EKS\)